Brickyard 400: 1994–1999

-2000–2009
+2000s

 2000: Rusty Wallace led 114 laps, and was leading late in the race when Bobby Labonte charged down the backstretch.
 Labonte took the lead at the stripe, and pulled away for the win.
 The race was slowed by only 2 cautions for 7 laps.

 2001: With 25 laps to go, Jeff Gordon passed Sterling Marlin on a restart, and pulled away for the win.
 Gordon became the first 3-time winner of the Brickyard 400.

 2002: Kurt Busch and Jimmy Spencer, locked in a burgeoning feud dating back to Bristol, collided on lap 36.
 Busch hit the turn 3 wall.
 Veteran Bill Elliott added the Brickyard to his long resume, and Rusty Wallace finished second for the third time.

 2003: With 16 laps to go, Kevin Harvick used lap traffic to get by Matt Kenseth on a restart.
 A huge pileup occurred in turn three, and Harvick held off over the final ten laps to become the first driver to win the race from the pole position.

 2004: For the first time in NASCAR Cup Series history, the Green-white-checkered finish rule caused a race to be extended, in this case for one additional lap.
 On the extra lap, Casey Mears blew a tire, Ricky Rudd hit the wall, then Mark Martin and Dale Earnhardt Jr. suffered tire failures.
 Jeff Gordon retained the lead to become the first four-time winner of the Brickyard.
-Gordon also joined A. J. Foyt, Al Unser Sr., and Rick Mears as the only 4-time winners in the entire history of Indianapolis.
+Gordon joined A. J. Foyt, Al Unser Sr., and Rick Mears as four-time winners at Indianapolis.

 2005: Hometown favorite Tony Stewart won his first race at Indianapolis Motor Speedway, and climbed the catch fence to celebrate, in the same fashion as Hélio Castroneves.